 Approaching fifty and, after twenty-five largely enjoyable years with Barclays Asset Finance, it was time to do something different.
 Over a three-year period, I worked on several personal projects including writing three books, creating a blog, extending my cricket coaching experience and cutting a lot of grass at the club I have played at since a boy.

-If I had one hero though, then that has to be Bruce Springsteen; his 1987 album Tunnel of Love ranks as my favourite from all the classics.
-The Boss is a genius and the live shows are incomparable.
-I also love reading and my favourite author is the American Richard Russo who writes largely about small town America penning Nobody’s Fool, a beautifully warm and funny novel that converted to my favourite movie starring Paul Newman.
+If I had one hero that has to be Bruce Springsteen; his 1987 album Tunnel of Love ranks as my favourite; The Boss is a genius and the live shows are incomparable.
+I also love reading and my favourite author is the American Richard Russo who writes largely about small town America penning Nobody’s Fool, a beautifully warm and funny novel that converted to my favourite movie starring Paul Newman amongst others.

 I also like beer…but that’s another story…